slepc/slepc/doc/source/documentation/hands-on/hands-on4.md

 ## Running the Program

-In order to run the program, type the following
+In order to run the program, type the following:

 ```{code} console
 $ ./ex14 -file $SLEPC_DIR/share/slepc/datafiles/matrices/rdb200.petsc
 ```

-You should get an output similar to this
+You should get an output similar to this:

 ```{code}
 Singular value problem stored in file.